-The ENDY Program emphasizes original doctoral research at the interface between the natural sciences and socio-cultural disciplines.
+The ENDY Program emphasizes original research at the interface between the natural sciences and socio-cultural disciplines.
 This often requires creative formulation of problem solving between established academic disciplines.
 Attention is given to both theoretical and applied issues.
-Each student is expected to develop an original, innovative research program in consultation with appropriate faculty members who serve as mentors and supervisors of their research, to successfully complete core course requirements and elective courses, and to complete a distinctive dissertation that significantly advances human knowledge.
-The ENDY program allows students to focus on a program leading to diverse careers in academia, international non-governmental organizations, foreign and domestic governments on all levels, and the private sector.
+Each student is expected to develop an original, innovative research program in consultation with appropriate faculty members who serve as mentors and supervisors of their research, to successfully complete core course requirements and elective courses, and to complete a distinctive thesis or dissertation that significantly advances human knowledge.